informatics-isi-edu/hatrac/REST-API.md

 - **404 Not Found**: the name does not denote an existing resource.
 - **409 Conflict**: the resource cannot be deleted at this time, i.e. because object versions still exist.
+- **412 Precondition Failed**: the deletion was aborted because the current object version on the server does not match the version indicated by the `If-Match` request header.

 ## Object Version Resources